shader-slang/shader-slang.github.io/community/index.md

 Changes that add or modify syntax, language features, Slang's core module, or the compilation and reflection API must go through our process for language changes.
 The full process is [documented here](/community/language-change-process).

+#### Updates for the Processes

+The above processes can be updated to meet the changing needs of the Slang project.
+Updates to these processes can be made via pull request to the [Slang website repository](https://github.com/shader-slang/shader-slang.github.io) after community discussion and with PR approval by at least two Language Owners.

 ## Submitting a Pull Request

 If you are ready to start contributing, please follow our [guide for creating a pull request](https://github.com/shader-slang/slang/blob/master/CONTRIBUTION.md).
 All pull requests are expected to meet our [bar of code quality](/community/code-quality).